-Swanson & James (1975) geologic described the geomorphic characteristics of the steep, dissected landscape of the H.J.
+Swanson & James (1975) described the geologic and geomorphic characteristics of the steep, dissected landscape of the H.J.
 Andrews Research Forest.
-Bedrock of volcanic origin underlies the Andrews in three distinct geologic formations: Little Butte, Sardine. and Pliocascade correspond roughly to lower. middle, and higher elevations, respectively.
+Bedrock of volcanic origin underlies the Andrews in three distinct geologic formations: Little Butte, Sardine, and Pliocascade that roughly correspond to lower, middle, and higher elevations, respectively.
 Furthermore, glacial, fluvial, and mass wasting processes have contributed to soil formation and parent materials of breccias, tuffs, and colluviums.
 (Swanson & James 1975).